Mobile Gardening Ideas for Full Time RVers

 A few grow bags might be a good idea for someone who plans to stay in the same place for several months, as they can be moved if needed and don't take up much space when not in use.
 I have also purchased cheap reusable shopping bags to use as planters.

 A styrofoam ice chest (preferably up-cycled!) can be converted into a cheap and lightweight self-watering planter using this DIY method.
-(Wondering if polystyrene is safe to grow food in?
-Read one perspective here.)

 The wheels on this self-watering planter might make it more convenient to transport.